 - Find the “Bose QuietComfort Earbuds II” entry in the list, and tap to pair.

 Bose is famous for firmware updates failing, which can cause issues when trying to use the product.
-However, it’s a problem easily fixed.
+However, it’s a problem easy enough to fix.

 - Put the buds in the charging case.